Extremal Random Forests: Introduction

 To cope with complex response surfaces and large predictor spaces dimensions, we rely on ideas from the random forest literature \citep{mein2006, athe2019}.
 Our new extremal random forest (ERF) localizes the estimation of the GPD parameter vector $\theta(x) = (\sigma_u(x), \xi(x))$ around the predictor value $x$ using forest-based weights.
 Since only a few extreme observations are typically available for training, the simple tuning of random forests is a great advantage.
 We further propose a penalized version of the local GPD estimation that regularizes the variability of the shape parameter in the predictor space.

 While our approach can be applied for arbitrary shape parameters $\xi(x)\in\mathbb R$, for the theoretical study we concentrate on the heavy-tailed case with positive shapes.
 Under general domain of attraction conditions on the conditional response $Y \mid X=x$, we show the consistency of the ERF estimator $\hat\theta(x)$ and its penalized version $\hat\theta_{\mathrm{pen}}(x)$ for the true parameter vector $\theta(x)$.
-Since our loss function, namely the GPD log-likelihood, is non-convex, the proof strategy of \cite{athe2019} cannot be used, and instead we rely on a careful analysis of the first order conditions of the likelihood; see \cite{zhou2009} for the unconditional case.
+Since our loss function, namely the GPD log-likelihood, is non-convex and misspecified, i.e., the sample follows a GPD distribution only approximately, the proof strategy of \cite{athe2019} cannot be used.
+Instead, we rely on a careful analysis of the first order conditions of the GPD likelihood; see \cite{zhou2009} for the unconditional case.
 As a side result, we establish the consistency of a random forest Hill estimator, a localized, predictor-dependent version of the classical estimator by \cite{hill1975}.

 Our ERF algorithm combines the advantages of accurate tail extrapolation at levels $\tau \approx 1$ with a flexible regression method that scales well with predictor dimension.
 In simulations, we show that ERF outperforms extreme value theory and quantile regression techniques to estimate extreme quantiles.
 Moreover, it is competitive with the recent gradient boosting by \cite{velthoen2021} and has the advantage of significantly easier tuning and the theoretical guarantee of our consistency result.
 Finally, we apply~our methodology to extreme quantile prediction for U.S.~wage data \citep{angrist2009}.
-The ERF algorithm is available as an \texttt{R} package on \url{https://github.com/nicolagnecco/erf}.
+The ERF algorithm is available as an \texttt{R} package at \url{https://github.com/nicolagnecco/erf}.